miwashi-edu/edu-frontend-auth/README.md

 If not configured with the HttpOnly flag, cookies are also vulnerable to XSS attacks.

-### Cross-origin restrictions:
+## Limitations:

-Cookies have limitations when dealing with cross-origin requests and require proper CORS configuration.
+Cross-origin restrictions: Cookies have limitations when dealing with cross-origin requests and require proper CORS configuration.

 # 4. HTTP-only Cookie
 Similar to the regular cookie method, but ensure the backend sets the HTTP-only flag.